HeyHeyChicken/Count/README.md

 ## Features

+- It will allow your assistant to count ASC from 0 to X.
-- It will allow your assistant to roll a die (give you a number between 1 and 6).
+- It will allow your assistant to count DESC from X to 0.
-- It will allow your assistant give you a number between x and y.
+- It will allow your assistant to count from X to Y.

 ## Support and contribution